-Criterion Ref 3 4.16 The CA maintains controls to provide reasonable assurance that before relying on a source of verification data to validate Certificate Requests, 3.2.8 It verifies its suitability as a Reliable Data Source. • When relying upon a letter attesting that Subject Information or other fact is correct, it verifies that the letter was written by an accountant, lawyer, government official, or other reliable third party in the Applicant's jurisdiction customarily relied upon for such information.

-Criterion Ref 3 4.16 (continued) 3.2.8 Where an attestation is obtained, it includes a copy of documentation supporting the fact to be attested.
+Criterion Ref 3 4.16 The CA or Enterprise RA maintains controls to provide reasonable assurance that before relying on a source of verification data to validate Certificate Requests, 3.2.8 It verifies its suitability as a Reliable Data Source.
+Enterprise RA records are a Reliable Data Source for Individual Subject attributes included in Sponsor-validated Certificates issued to the Enterprise RA's Organisation.
+When relying upon a letter attesting that Subject Information or other fact is correct, it verifies that the letter was written by an accountant, lawyer, government official or other reliable third party in the Applicant's jurisdiction customarily relied upon for such information.
+Where an attestation is obtained, it includes a copy of documentation supporting the fact to be attested.
 It uses a Reliable Method of Communication to contact the sender and to confirm the Attestation is authentic.